 When you storing information about your customers and regularly process payments, VPNs can go a long way in keeping your data safe from hackers.

 There are a lot of VPN providers out there all offering different features, speeds, security, and other parameters.
-So it’s a good idea to try before you buy, as many services let you test their VPNs for free for a limited amount of time.

 3. Perform Penetration Testing